HomeDirectoriesIndustry-Specific Directory Platforms

 Industry-Specific Directory Platforms

-Here’s what your industry-specific schema should include:
+Here’s what your industry schema should include:

 Data CategoryHealthcare ExampleLegal ExampleManufacturing Example